Skip to main content

 e-Invoicing is currently planned for future implementation for B2B and planned for future implementation for B2G transactions in North Macedonia.

 B2G e-Invoicing in North Macedonia is planned for future implementation.
-B2G transactions fall under the same e-Faktura framework administered by the Public Revenue Office (UJP) under the Ministry of Finance.
-UJP opened the e-Faktura pilot phase on 1 January 2026; the system was publicly launched at a Ministry of Finance press conference on 5 January 2026.
-Detailed B2G scope and timelines are being defined by UJP.
+B2G transactions fall under the same e-Faktura framework operated by the Public Revenue Office (UJP) under the Ministry of Finance.
+The system is in a voluntary testing phase; the e-Faktura law was still in draft as of December 2025 and no mandatory date is officially confirmed.

 North Macedonia supports the following e-Invoice formats: Structured electronic invoice (UJP e-Faktura specification).